Andrewschaer/web-sprint-challenge-applied-javascript/README.md

 ## Submission format

-- [ ] Submit via Codegrade by committing and pushing any new changes.
+- [X] Submit via Codegrade by committing and pushing any new changes.
-- [ ] Create a pull request to merge `<firstName-lastName>` branch into `main`.
+- [X] Create a pull request to merge `<firstName-lastName>` branch into `main`.
-- [ ] Please don't merge your own pull request and make sure **you are on your own repo**.
+- [X] Please don't merge your own pull request and make sure **you are on your own repo**.
-- [ ] Check Codegrade for automated feedback.
+- [X] Check Codegrade for automated feedback.
-- [ ] Check Codegrade in the days following the Sprint Challenge for reviewer feedback.
+- [X] Check Codegrade in the days following the Sprint Challenge for reviewer feedback.
-- [ ] Any changes pushed after the deadline will not receive any feedback.
+- [X] Any changes pushed after the deadline will not receive any feedback.

 ## Interview Questions

 Be prepared to demonstrate your understanding of this week's concepts by answering questions on the following topics.
 You might prepare by writing down your own answers before hand.

 1. What is the DOM?
+    The DOM is an object created by a browser, referencing all HTML, CSS, and JS files, that contains every element in an ordered tree data structure included on the webpage.
 2. What is an event?
+    An event is broad term for a user interaction with a webpage.
+There are many different types of events, such as a mouse click, scroll, or keypress.
 3. What is an event listener?
+    An event listener is a function in javascript that monitors an element or aspect of a webpage for a specific type of user driven event to occur and subsequently performs that specified function when that event occurs.
 4. Why would we convert a NodeList into an Array?
+    While a NodeList looks like an Array, it does not have access to a majority of array methods.
+If you want to use any array method other than '.forEach' on a NodeList (for example, '.map'), you would fist want to convert that NodeList into an array.
 5. What is a component?
+    A component is code that is meant to be stand-alone and reusable.
+Components can be used like functions - leveraging JS, HTML and CSS - and can easily create reusable custom elements for the webpage.